bonfire-networks/website-blog/posts/dev_diary_groups_1.md

 ---
-title: Dev Diary Implementing federated groups in Bonfire
+title: "Dev Diary: Implementing federated groups in Bonfire"
 description: "As part of our commitment to empower communities with tools to foster coordination, we are thrilled to announce the development of federated groups in Bonfire."
 date: 2023-06-08
 tags: [groups, nlnet, extension]